 Is a low-sodium diet bad for you?
 Or good for you?
-Headlines certainly vary.
-To clear up the confusion, leading scientists recently published an excellent article in the New England Journal of Medicine.
-After reading it, you'll never fall for the hype again.
+Headlines vary, but after reading this you’ll never fall for the hype again.

 “Dietary Sodium and Cardiovascular Disease Risk – Measurement Matters” was published in the June 1, 2016, issue of the New England Journal of Medicine.
 It was written by leaders in public health, including Thomas R. Frieden, MD, MPH, Director of the U.S. Centers For Disease Control and Prevention; and Barbara A. Bowman, PhD, Director of CDC’s Division for Heart Disease and Stroke Prevention.

 One key thing the article does is highlight the importance of methodology when studying the effects of sodium reduction.

 And in surprisingly readable prose (you don’t have to be a scientist to understand a great deal of this article), it pokes holes into the same studies that got top billing in the popular press.